pravega/flink-connectors/documentation/src/docs/table-api.md

 |`failOnMissingField`|A flag indicating whether to fail if a JSON field is missing.|

 ### Custom Formats
-@deprecated applicable only for `FlinkPravegaJsonTableSource` implementation
+@deprecated and the steps outlined in this section is applicable only for `FlinkPravegaJsonTableSource` based implementation.
+Please use `Pravega` descriptor instead.

 To work with stream events in a format other than JSON, extend `FlinkPravegaTableSource`.
 Please see the implementation of [`FlinkPravegaJsonTableSource`](https://github.com/pravega/flink-connectors/blob/master/src/main/java/io/pravega/connectors/flink/FlinkPravegaJsonTableSource.java) for more details.

 ### Time Attribute Support
-@deprecated applicable only for `FlinkPravegaJsonTableSource` implementation
+@deprecated and the steps outlined in this section is applicable only for `FlinkPravegaJsonTableSource` based implementation.
+Please use `Pravega` descriptor instead.

 With the use of `withProctimeAttribute` or `withRowTimeAttribute` builder method, one could supply the time attribute information of the event.
 The configured field must be present in the table schema and of type `Types.SQL_TIMESTAMP()`.